jonas27/ramp-up-go/README.md

 * (✓) Add tests for each command/method (GET, PUT, DELETE).
 * (✓) Visualize test coverage and try to reach more than 50%.

+## Secure the server
+* (✓) Prevent race conditions by synchronizing access to the database (Use sync.Mutex)
+* (✓) Verify using the test case from the previous example
+* Prevent too large writes to the database
+  * Limit the length that keys and values are allowed to have
+  * limit the overall number of entries in the database
+  * Server should return appropriate HTTP status code when attempting to send data that violates these constraints.
+* Write unit tests for the HTTP handler.
+* Update the client program to notify the user when a request violated these constraints.